 Nationally, the child welfare workforce is short-staffed and underdeveloped, with high rates of turnover year after year.
 West Virginia is no exception, and this barrier was noted in the state’s most recent Program Improvement Plan (PIP), “The constant churning of staff stresses the Department’s limited fiscal resources….”
 In the short term, West Virginia child welfare officials can work to over-recruit for vacancies, recognizing that there is a high turnover rate and that being understaffed leads to high caseloads, which burn out staff and lead to poor service provision to children and families.
 These service issues can lead to less successful adoptions and reunifications.

-In developing the workforce over the long-term, West Virginia can look to implement apprenticeship programs that lead to credentialing and training undergraduate students, allowing these students to gain experience that would benefit future employment while earning academic credit.
-These relationships can naturally lead toward easier hiring of more experienced workers, and to attract students to join these academic programs.
+In developing the workforce over the long term, West Virginia can look to implement apprenticeship programs that lead to credentialing and training undergraduate students, allowing these students to gain experience that would benefit future employment while earning academic credit.
+These relationships can naturally lead toward easier hiring of the better experienced workers to where their training took place, and to attract students to join these academic programs.

 Recently, public-private partnerships in medical services have been used to improve labor supply pipeline issues in medicine.
 Allowing private entities to have a more active role in foster care services could expand these services and allow competition in quality and pricing.
-This could help relieve the state government from their current shortage in staffing professional social service workers and awarding them job security.
+This could help relieve the state government from its current shortage in staffing professional social service workers and awarding them job security.
 Such Public-Private Partnerships (P3s) have proved successful in many areas of medical care.
 For example, Thomas Jefferson Medical University in Philadelphia, along with five other universities, collaborates with the pharmaceutical and healthcare industries to provide students with real-world experience and career opportunities.
-Students complete their first year in academia, followed by industry-based training, with courses taught by professionals and potential job placement (Shah et al, 2025).
+Students complete their first year in graduate school, followed, in the second year by industry-based training, with courses taught in the first year by professionals and potential job placement (Shah et al, 2025).
+Many students in the programs are indeed hired where they train.
+Also, the medical companies involved provide fellowships to attract students to the program.

 The child welfare field faces a persistent shortage of social service workers, despite government funding.
-A similar P3 approach—partnering universities with foster-care or social service agencies—could offer specialized education and hands-on training, increasing the number and quality of social workers.
+A similar P3 approach—partnering universities with foster care or social service agencies—could offer specialized education and hands-on training, increasing the number and quality of social workers.
 If government funding were extended equally to public and private providers, competition could drive the creation of fellowships and training programs, attracting more students, reducing the workload of service providers, and improving workforce readiness.

 On January 4th, 2025, President Biden signed into law the Protecting America’s Children by Strengthening Families Act, finalizing a bipartisan commitment to reauthorizing Title IV-B funding, including additional funding beginning in fiscal year 2026 to support child welfare workforce.
 This legislation allows states to use workforce funding to increase retention, provide training, and support caseworkers’ needs.
 This increase marks an opportunity for West Virginia to manage the workforce crisis – by investing in staff development.
 Allowing authorized private and public social workers to become eligible for this funding could increase competition in the industry and improve the quality and quantity of service providers.